How to Stop Unwanted Calls to My Cell Phone

 How to spot lead generators

 - Most lead gens have a "Partners" or "Agent" link.
 This section usually entails more info about how they sell great leads and is geared towards the agents and companies that might be interested in buying the leads.

-- Check the tiny print at the bottom of sites before submitting any contact info.
-There is likely language such as "You authorize up to 8 companies to contact you with offers".
+- Check the fine print at the bottom of the page before submitting any contact info.
+There is likely language such as "You authorize up to 8 companies to contact you with offers."